Rmstitanc/Delta-demo/README.md

 # Delta-demo
-This is a demo class on Git &amp; GitHub
+This is a demo class on Git &amp; GitHub.